-Operation Encompass operates in the majority of police forces across England.
+Operation Encompass operates in all police forces across England.
 It helps police and schools work together to provide emotional and practical help to children.
-The system ensures that when police are called to an incident of domestic abuse, where there are children in the household who have experienced the domestic incident, the police will inform the key adult (usually the designated safeguarding lead) in school before the child or children arrive at school the following day.
+The system ensures that when police are called to an incident of domestic abuse, where there are children in the household who have experienced the domestic incident, the Police will inform the key adult (usually the designated safeguarding lead) in school before the child or children arrive at school the following day.
 This ensures that the school has up to date relevant information about the child's circumstances and can enable support to be given to the child according to their needs.

-Our school/college will make use of the advice and links available in Keeping Children Safe in Education (Annex A) to identify and support children who are affected by domestic abuse and how they can be helped.
+Our school will make use of the advice and links available in Keeping Children Safe in Education (Annex B) to identify and support children who are affected by domestic abuse and how they can be helped.

-Homelessness
+41. Homelessness

 Being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
-When required our designated safeguarding lead or deputies will obtain contact details and know referral routes in to the Local Housing Authority so they can raise/progress concerns at the earliest opportunity.
+When required, our Designated Safeguarding Lead or Deputies will obtain contact details and know referral routes in to the Local Housing Authority so they can raise/progress concerns at the earliest opportunity.
 Indicators that a family may be at risk of homelessness include household debt, rent arrears, domestic abuse and anti-social behaviour, as well as the family being asked to leave a property.
-Whilst referrals and or discussion with the Local Housing Authority should be progressed as appropriate, this does not, and will not, replace a referral into children's social care where a child has been harmed or is at risk of harm.
+Whilst referrals and or discussion with the Local Housing Authority should be progressed as appropriate, this does not, and will not, replace a referral into Children's Social Care where a child has been harmed or is at risk of harm.